xibosignage/xibo-manual/source/en/displays_settings.md

 ## Add a Profile

-Click on the Add Profile button, and include a name and select **Client type**, Save.
+Click on the Add Profile button, and include a name and select **Display Type**, Save.

 The Edit Profile form will open so that you can complete the necessary form fields for this Profile.